-MMA accepts online applications only, available October 1.
-Visit the Admissions site at www.mainemaritime.edu to apply on-line.
+MMA is an exclusive member of the Common Application and the application will be available September 1.
+Visit the Admissions site at www.mainemaritime.edu to apply.
+There is a \$50 application fee.

 As early as possible after an application has been made, the following items must be forwarded to the Director of Admissions: